 Buchu is native to South Africa.
-There are two varieties of Buchu, both of them having more or less similar medicinal properties and composition of their essential oils.
+There are two varieties of Buchu, both of which have more or less the same medicinal properties and composition of their essential oils.
 The first one is called Round Leaf Buchu and is botanically known as Agothosma Betulina or Barosma Betulina.
-The main constituents of the essential oil obtained from this variety are cis mercaptone, diosphenol, iso menthone, iso pulegone, limonene, menthone, pulegone, para diosphenol and trans mercaptone.
+The main constituents of the essential oil obtained from this variety are cis mercaptone, diosphenol, iso menthone, iso pulegone, limonene, menthone, pulegone, para diosphenol, and trans mercaptone.

-The second one is called Oval Leaf Buchu or True Buchu.
-Its botanical name is Agothosma Crenulata or Barosma Crenulata and the chief constituents of its essential oil are cis acetylthiol, cis mercaptone, diosphenol, iso menthone, iso pulegone, limonene, menthone, pulegone, para diosphenol, trans mercaptone and trans acetylthiol.
+The second variety is called Oval Leaf Buchu or True Buchu.
+Its botanical name is Agothosma Crenulata or Barosma Crenulata and the chief constituents of its essential oil are cis acetylthiol, cis mercaptone, diosphenol, iso menthone, iso pulegone, limonene, menthone, pulegone, para diosphenol, trans mercaptone, and trans acetylthiol.

 Let us now have a look at the medicinal properties of these oils.
-Since they share similar medicinal properties, therefore they have not been separately discussed here.
+Since they share similar medicinal properties, they have not been separately discussed here.

-Health benefits of Buchu Essential Oil
+Health Benefits of Buchu Essential Oil